Supriya Sule: Political career

 Sule was elected to the Rajya Sabha in the September 2006 intake from Maharashtra and is a trustee of the Nehru Centre in Mumbai.

 In 2012, under the leadership of Sule, the wing named Rashtravadi Yuvati Congress was formed to give platform to young girls in politics.
-For past several months, several rallies have been organised all over Maharashtra which focused on female fetus abortion, dowry system and women empowerment in general.
+For months past, several rallies had been organised all over Maharashtra which focused on female fetus abortion, dowry system and women empowerment in general.

 Sule is known for her parliamentary engagement as a member of the Lok Sabha, with her emerging as one of the Best Performers In Lok Sabha on multiple occasions.

-Criminal Charges

-In November 2024, Supriya Sule, NCP(SP) leader, and Maharashtra Congress chief Nana Patole were accused of misappropriating bitcoins from a 2018 cryptocurrency fraud case to fund election campaigns for the Lok Sabha and Maharashtra Assembly elections.

-The allegations, made by IPS officer Ravindranath Patil, claimed that bitcoins seized during a Pune Police investigation into a multi-crore cryptocurrency ponzi scheme were illegally sold, with proceeds funneled into the elections via hawala channels.
-Patil, who had been involved as a forensic auditor in the original 2018 investigation, alleged that a seized cryptocurrency hardware wallet had been swapped, and funds were misappropriated under the instructions of senior officials, including former Pune Police Commissioner Amitabh Gupta.

-Audio clips, documents and evidence of fraudulent bitcoin transactions were circulated by the Enforcement Directorate.
-The Enforcement Directorate also conducted searches related to the case, and the Central Bureau of Investigation summoned individuals allegedly involved.

-Sule and Pawar also face a CBI probe over obtaining illegal permissions for the construction of a private hill station at Lavasa in Pune.

 Involvement with IPL Irregularities

 In June 2010, Sule denied allegations of involvement in the Indian Premier League (IPL), when reports on IPL irregularities in its ownership and functioning surfaced and led to Shashi Tharoor, India's Minister of State for External Affairs to resign.
 However, there were reports that her husband owned (via a power of attorney from his father) 10% of a firm that had exclusive multi-year broadcasting rights for IPL matches.

 In June 2010, The Economic Times, India's largest business newspaper, reported that Sharad Pawar and Supriya Sule owned 16.22 percent of a firm that had bid for the Pune franchise of IPL.
 She had previously stated, "I say with full conviction that my husband or my family has nothing to do with these issues (the IPL bids) ...
 We always stay miles away from it.
 Yes, we are avid cricket watchers, my husband, my kids, my family, all, and that's where the buck stops."
 When challenged on this, she said she was just a minority shareholder and cannot be responsible for the firm's actions.